Accelerating the force-coupling method for hydrodynamic interactions in periodic domains: Error control and parameter optimisation

 \subsection{Cost comparison with standard FCM}

 With the optimal parameters established, we can assess the performance of fast FCM relative to the standard FCM implementation.
 To do so, we compute the PTPS for fast and standard FCM for random suspensions with different $\phi$, and determine $\phi_c$, the value of $\phi$ where the computational cost for fast FCM exceeds that of the standard implementation, i.e. $\textrm{PTPS}_{FFCM} < \textrm{PTPS}_{FCM}$.
 To ensure a proper comparison, the two methods utilise the same code base and code optimisation where possible.
 They both use the same FFT package and gridding subroutines, and both are run on the same device.
 We perform the comparison for $a/L = 0.004, 0.008$ and $0.012$, and set the tolerance to $\epsilon = 10^{-4}$.
 Fig. \ref{fig:crossover}\subref{fig:FCMperformance} shows the PTPS ratio, $\textrm{PTPS}_{FFCM}/\textrm{PTPS}_{FCM}$, as a function of $\phi$ for three difference values of $a/L$.
 For all cases, we have $\textrm{PTPS}_{FFCM}/\textrm{PTPS}_{FCM} > 1$ at low $\phi$ followed by an overall decrease to values $\textrm{PTPS}_{FFCM}/\textrm{PTPS}_{FCM} < 1$ as $\phi$ increases.
 As discussed above, at low $\phi$ when the particles are on average further apart, the number of grid points for fast FCM is lower than that needed in standard FCM, and hence the $\textrm{PTPS}$ for fast FCM is higher.
 As $\phi$ increases, the particles become more closely spaced and the number grid points for both algorithms become more comparable until reaching near equality at $\phi_c$.
 The value of $\phi_c$ increases from approximately $10\%$ for $a/L = 0.012$ to approximately $18\%$ for $a/L = 0.004$.
 We see, therefore, that for a fixed particle size, the computational cost of fast FCM relative to the standard computation decreases as the simulation domain increases in size.
 This dependence of $\phi_c$ on $a/L$ is shown in Fig. \ref{fig:crossover}\subref{fig:FCMcrossover}.
 We observe that $\phi_c$ decreases linearly, $\phi_c \approx -9.24(a/L) + 0.22$, over the range of $a/L$ that we are able to assess.
+Similar results are obtained when the tolerance is lowered to $\epsilon = 10^{-6}$ (see Figs. \ref{fig:crossover}(c) and \ref{fig:crossover}(d)).
 For $a/L < 0.004$, the grid for standard FCM becomes too large to be accommodated in the memory of the GPU (NVidia RTX 2080 Ti), while for $a/L > 0.012$, the FCM grid is too small, resulting in idle nodes on the GPU.
 For small $a/L$ but now with $\phi$ fixed, we again have that the standard FCM computation requires large $M$ to ensure $\Delta x < a$ for sufficient resolution of the particles.
-This results in excessively costly grid computations that are mitigated in fast FCM by the inclusion of the pairwise correction.
+This results in excessively costly grid computations, including very large memory overheads, that are mitigated in fast FCM by the inclusion of the pairwise correction.
+Before presenting results from simulations performed using fast FCM, it is important to note that the parameter values provided here are a general guide as to how errors can be controlled and computation times minimised when using fast FCM.
+Our results were compiled for simulations of random suspensions with different volume fractions performed on one type of device.
+The performance of fast FCM, and hence the optimal parameter values, will depend on the particle arrangement, as well as the device on which the computation is to be performed.
+Thus, users are encouraged to explore how these parameters should be tuned to optimise fast FCM for their specific computation.